infinum/rails-handbook/Design Patterns/Adapters.md

 end
 ```

 Here is an example of what the BaseAdapter class looks like.
-It is a base class for all adapters and it contains the
-execute_request method for making requests to the API.
+It is a base class for all adapters and contains the execute_request method for making requests to the API.

 ```ruby
 module Coolinarika